Articles In Press / Online First Back to the articles list | Back to browse issues page

 APPLICABLE REMARKS

-• The necessity of building an intervention plan that focuses on developing stoic principles and emotional intelligence among budding athletes.
+• Building an intervention plan that focuses on developing stoic principles and emotional intelligence among budding athletes is necessary.

-• The necessity to provide the findings of this study to the Federation concerned with the game and the Olympic Committee.
+• The findings of this study must be provided to the Federation concerned with the game and the Olympic Committee.

-• The necessity of holding workshops and training courses for workers in the sports field, particularly track and field, and various sports.
+• There is a necessity for workshops and training courses for workers in the sports field, particularly track and field and various sports.

 Type of Study: Original Article | Subject: Sport Psychology and its Related Branches